Many threads of my life weave together in my interest to co-create and officiate ceremonies a Life-Cycle Celebrant.

-Also, during this time, my husband and I joined the local Unitarian Fellowship to provide ourselves and our children with an inter-generational spiritual community, I served as facilitator of the children programs, and soon was invited to train and serve as a lay Chaplain and officiate Child Dedications, Weddings, Memorials and Celebrations of Life for members and people of the wider community seeking alternative, personalized, interfaith or non-religious yet spiritual ceremonies.
+Also, during this time I was invited to train and serve as a lay Chaplain and officiate Child Naming Ceremonies, Weddings, Memorials and Celebrations of Life for members and people of the wider community seeking alternative, personalized, interfaith or non-religious yet spiritual ceremonies.

 In 2001, my family and I returned to live in Quebec where I worked for the next decade at the Canadian Museum of Civilization as the Artistic Director of the Museum’s in-house theatre company.
 I honed my skills in leadership, coaching, group facilitation, writing, translating, public speaking as well as the creation of engaged, arts-based learning experiences and meaning making.
 During this period, I also co-created and officiated ceremonies across the life span as a freelance Celebrant and became a facilitator of Sacred Circle Dance.

-In 2017, I chose to study with the Celebrant Institute and Foundation and completed a rigorous program of study to become a Life-Cycle Celebrant certified in Funerals and Weddings and joined a growing tribe of Celebrants across North America, Europe, Africa and Asia who are dedicated to serving people’s growing interest in personalized, interfaith, intercultural, alternative ceremonies.
+In 2017, I chose to study with the Celebrant Institute and Foundation and completed a rigorous program of study to become a Life-Cycle Celebrant certified in Funeral, Wedding and Healing & Transition Celebrancy and joined a growing tribe of Celebrants across North America, Europe, Africa and Asia who are dedicated to serving people’s growing interest in personalized, interfaith, intercultural, alternative ceremonies.
 In addition, I was ordained as a contemporary spiritual minister with the Canadian International Metaphysical Ministry, and my name now appears on the official list of Wedding Celebrants in the province of Quebec.
-I also teach the Funerals Course and serve as Quebec Chapter Facilitator for the Celebrant Foundation and Institute.
-I have a growing interest in Green Burial and the Home Funeral movement.
-I participated in a Home Funeral Practicum in Wakefield, Quebec in November 2018, and am a member of Community Deathcare Quebec.
+I am an Instructor and the Academic Manager of the Celebrant Foundation and Institute, and serve as the Francophone Chapter Facilitator.